SpencerL-Y/SELO/README.md

 ```sh
 ./x.py --run ./benchmark/tests/case_1.c
 ```
-Mor details can be found by `./x.py --help`
+Output of SELO will be stored in `./output/t.log`.
+More details can be found by `./x.py --help`

 ### TODO
 Adjust the script later.